Partner Card API

 }occupation must be a valid SOC code ("15-1252") or description ("Software Developers") — see Occupation Codes for the full list and lookup guidance.

-cardUserId is the external user id Agio ops returns during onboarding — it's the same value Hasura exposes on AgioCard_card_user.card_user_id.
+cardUserId is the UUID returned by createPartnerCardUser for this cardholder.
 The response echoes it back as applicantId, and provides two application identifiers:

 cardApplicationId(Int) — internal numeric id fromAgioCard_card_application.id.
 Pass this directly tocreateCard(input: { cardApplicationId, ... })once the application isAPPROVEDorACTIVE.cardApplicationExternalId(String) — issuer-side application UUID.
 Persist this for cross-referencing with the issuer's records and for joining againstAgioCard_card_application.card_application_external_idin subsequent Hasura queries.